 Every issue does not have to be a major fight.
 You and your ex may have different parenting styles, and it is healthy to let minor issues or conflicts go.
 Every small complaint does not need to be resolved, and your relationship with your ex will likely improve if you concentrate only on major problems or issues.

 Help for Divorcing Parents

-At Ashby Law, our attorneys understand that dealing with your ex can be difficult.
+At Pacific Northwest Family Law, our attorneys understand that dealing with your ex can be difficult.
 If you need help finalizing your divorce or negotiating a parenting plan, our attorneys can help you create an agreement that fits your needs.
 Our goal is to help your family move forward in the best way possible, so that you and your children can concentrate on creating a new and better life.